 ⦁ All teams are required to carry basic safety kit.

-⦁ Some checkpoints are manned with radio or telephone communication to ensure competitors stay in their teams and to provide a reporting point should someone get into difficulty.
+⦁ Some checkpoints are manned with radio or mobile phone communication to ensure competitors stay in their teams and to provide a reporting point should someone get into difficulty.

 ⦁ Cut-off times at some checkpoints to ensure that teams which are struggling are retired before they get into difficulty.